vicompany/ezpz-flexbox-grid/README.md

 ```
 .cell
 ```
 Turns an element into a cell within a grid section.
 Cell elements have to be direct descendants of a grid element.
 This is a **mandatory class** for each cell, but can be used in conjunction with modifier classes.
+By default direct child elements placed within a cell will try to take up the same height as the cell itself.
+This behaviour can be changed by using the various alignment classes.

 ```
 .cell--{#}